msztolcman/ff/README.md

                           optional, see: pattern above
     -g, --regexp          treat pattern as regular expression (uses Python regexp engine)
+    -f, --fuzz            pattern defines only set and order of characters used in filename
     -l, --regex-multiline
     -d, --regex-dotall
     -B, --begin           match pattern to begin of item name (ignored in regexp